Urban Hens Program

 - Must notify the City of Calgary if the hens are being relocated or moved and must agree to an inspection of any new location.

 - Egg selling or distribution must adhere to municipal, provincial and federal legislation.

-Urban hen licensing ensures proper housing and care conditions are met for hens, and that any neighbouring concerns are addressed.
+Urban hen licencing ensures proper housing and care conditions are met for hens, and that any neighbouring concerns are addressed.
 Report concerns or direct questions to 311.

 Citizens holding urban hen licences will receive a renewal notice that will contain instructions on how to renew their licence